India: African students hospitalized in roving mob attacks

 An hour earlier, in a separate incident, another group attacked another Nigerian man, 27-year-old Auwal Aliyu.

-Aliyu told CNN he had stepped out of his accommodation to get food when he saw a "gang of men" approaching him and fled inside a shop.
+Aliyu said he had left home to get food when he saw a "gang of men" approaching him and fled inside a shop.

 "I went inside looking for help (but) they chased me out," he said.
 He was badly beaten and hospitalized.